Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Time-dependent uncertainty modeled by the Ornstein--Uhlenbeck process.

 One possibility for this approximation is the standard upwind stencil, see~\cite{LEV1}

 where $a^n \approx \int_{T^n}a(t)\,dt$.
 We approximate this integral by choosing a point $t^* \in[t^{n-1},t^n]$, usually $t^*=t^{n-1}$, and setting

-In order to obtain the values $a^n$ we have to approximate the Ornstein--Uhlenbeck process, that is we need a discretization of the solution of equation~\eqref{eq:OU}.
-We use an implicit Euler--Maruyama method (which is in this case equal to the Milstein method, since $\sigma$ is a constant) for the potentially stiff ODE
+In order to obtain the values $a^n$ we have to approximate the Ornstein--Uhlenbeck process, that is we need a discretization of the solution to Equation~\eqref{eq:OU}.
+We use an implicit Euler--Maruyama method (which is in this case equal to the Milstein method, since $\sigma$ is a constant) for the potentially stiff ODE .
+This is equivalent to